How to create a Confluence knowledge base: our 6-step guide

 Make sure your knowledge base is accessible to all users, including those with disabilities.
 Use clear headings and add alt text and captions to images.
 You could even add Confluence tooltips to provide hints and extra information for users (e.g. to help explain complicated terminology).

-With the introduction of Confluence’s Dark Theme, it’s also important to consider how pages will look on both light and dark backgrounds.
+It’s also important to consider how pages will look on both light and dark backgrounds.
 Read our guide to creating great content for dark mode in Confluence.

 Tip 4: Monitor and improve performance